rickysoo/Pick3/README.md

 **Made with ❤️ for smart shoppers everywhere**

-*Pick3 helps you make better purchasing decisions with AI-powered authentic product comparisons.*
+*Pick3 helps you make better decisions with AI-powered authentic comparisons.*